Celeo/Matrix_notes/Data.md

 Complex forms that have a target of "device" can also be used on personas.

 Complex forms that have a duration of "Permanent" must first be sustained for their level in combat turns before the effect becomes permanent.

+The fading from threading a complex form is dependent on which form was used and the level it was used at, with a minimum of, as always, 2.
+This fading is physical if you get more hits than your resonance on the test, stun otherwise.

 ## Cleaner